 Bishkek is the ancient Silk Road capital of Kyrgyzstan and is the largest city in the country.
-Located at an altitude of around 800m and on the outskirts of the Kyrgyz Ala-Too mountain range, the city offers beautiful surrounding views.
-Aside from the scenery, there are so many incredible things to do in Bishkek like visiting the city’s museums, relaxing at a bathhouse and learning to haggle at the Osh Bazaar.
+Located at an altitude of around 800m and on the outskirts of the Kyrgyz Ala-Too mountain range, the city offers stunning views of the surrounding mountains.

 If you are thinking of planning a trip through Central Asia then Bishkek should be on your list.
 In this post, we will give you all the information you need to know including the most popular Bishkek tourist attractions, the tasty dishes you need to try and the best day trips from the Capital.

 The top things to do in Bishkek